 Both surveys will be integral to AAPL’s Wellness Academy, to be held during the Winter Institute in St. Petersburg, Florida, Jan.
 25-27.
 Although open to all, the academy is designed for wellness officers and anyone tasked with developing organizational wellness programs.

 The ultimate goal of the MBI is to identify primary areas of concern, which, Ginsberg says, “lends itself to a customized, self-study experience.”
 Meanwhile, the purpose of the AWS is to identify cultural issues that contribute to burnout within the organization.

 Physician leaders who recognize the existence of organizational burnout but don’t know its cause or solution, might want to send a cohort of individuals representing a cross-section of their organization — physicians and non-physicians alike — to the academy to take both assessments, which, depending on the results, provide a proper course of action.

 “Another big part of what we’re doing,” Ginsberg says, “is training and building wellness advocates — people who take our information and become champions in this space [of wellness where they work].
 It doesn’t require AAPL to be at their location, but it does require us to give them the necessary tools and mechanisms to be effective.

 “We realize we can’t be everywhere all the time or everything to everyone,” she says, “so, by offering this at our live events, we are preparing people to have those meaningful conversations and to recognize those signs of burnout or a lack of wellness culturally, to facilitate change.”

 A bonus session on women’s wellness is Jan.
 27, from 8 a.m. to 4 p.m.
-Practical Stress Management Tools for Women Physicians is an interactive course that focuses on how to develop and incorporate five key components of resilience into personal and professional life to maintain long-term career satisfaction.
+This interactive course focuses on how to develop and incorporate five key components of resilience into personal and professional life to maintain long-term career satisfaction.